 Some of my articles are more beautiful than others:

 If you are a layman, ¡°Theory of Everything¡± section, ¡°Newton¡¯s Inverse Square Law of Gravity¡± section and ¡°Entropy¡± section would be beautiful.
-If you also know logarithm, (which you can otherwise learn in ¡°Logarithm¡±) ¡°Discrete area spectrum and the black hole entropy I & II,¡± would be also beautiful.
+If you also know logarithm, (which you can otherwise learn in ¡°Logarithm¡±) ¡°Loop Quantum Gravity¡± section, in which I explain my own cutting-edge research, would be also beautiful.
 If you are eager to understand what special relativity is as soon as possible, read ¡°A short introduction to the history of physics, and string theory as a ¡°Theory of Everything¡± then the section ¡°Special Relativity,¡± and the section ¡°Paradoxes in Special Relativity.¡±

 If you are a high school student familiar with the trigonometric functions ¡°Complex numbers and the trigonometric functions¡± would be very beautiful, after reading ¡°Complex numbers¡± as prerequisites.